Typhanie Degois: Early life and education

 Degois was born in Northern France and moved to Savoie at the age of 7.
 She graduated from Pantheon-Assas University with a master's degree in international business law.

-Degois is a member of the Fondation Brigitte Bardot, an animal rights group.
+Degois is a member of the Fondation Brigitte Bardot, an animal-rights group.

 Political career

 Degois joined the centre-right Union of Democrats and Independents in 2013 but left after a year.
 Degois joined En Marche! the day after it was founded and established a chapter of the movement in Aix-les-Bains.
-In the 2017 legislative election she was elected to Parliament with 50.76% of the vote in Savoie's 1st constituency, narrowly defeating Dominique Dord of The Republicans who had held the seat for the previous 20 years.
-At age 24, she was the youngest member of the National Assembly of La République En Marche! as well as the second youngest overall after Ludovic Pajot of the National Front.
+In the 2017 French legislative election, she was elected to the French Parliament with 50.76% of the vote in Savoie's 1st constituency, narrowly defeating Dominique Dord of The Republicans who had held the seat for the previous 20 years.
+At age 24, she was the youngest member of the National Assembly of En Marche!, as well as the second youngest overall after Ludovic Pajot of the National Front.

 In Parliament, Degois served as member of the Committee on Economic Affairs and the Committee on European Affairs.
 In addition to her committee assignments, she was a member of the French parliamentary friendship groups with Monaco, the Central African Republic and Azerbaijan.
 As a parliamentarian, she grew increasingly critical of the La République En Marche group in the National Assembly, voting against key bills supported by a majority of her fellow party members.
-In May 2022, she announced she would not seek reelection in the upcoming legislative election.
+In May, she announced she would not seek reelection in the 2022 French legislative election.

+On the occasion of the 2022 French presidential election, Degois brought her sponsorship of deputy to Marine Le Pen.

+In the 2024 French legislative elections, she was jointly invested as a candidate of the National Rally and The Republicans in Savoie's 1st constituency.